VSCodeVim/Vim/README.md

     debug: ModeHandler: handling key=<C-a>.
     ```

     As you press the key that you are trying to remap, do you see it outputted here?
 If not, it means that we don't subscribe to those key events.

-It is still possible to remap those keys by using VSCode's keybindings.json and creating vim commands there instead of using the usual way with "vim.normalModeKeyBindings" or others.
-To do so: open up keybindings.json in VSCode using `CTRL-SHIFT-P` and select `Open keyboard shortcuts (JSON)`.
+    It is still possible to remap those keys by using VSCode's [keybindings.json](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-reference) and creating vim commands there instead of using the usual way with "vim.normalModeKeyBindings" or others.
+To do so: open up keybindings.json in VSCode using `CTRL+SHIFT+P` and select `Open keyboard shortcuts (JSON)`.

     You can then add a new entry to the keybindings like so: